calacademy-research/citations_finder/README.md

   use said button's URL to download the true PDF.

-* Use proper logging and log levels - everything is prints now.
+* Use proper logging and log levels - everything is prints now. https://docs.python.org/3/library/logging.html

-* Get specimen count compare to pubs on a per instutiuion ratio
+* Get specimen count compare to pubs on a per institution ratio

-* Get DOI metadata from datacite: https://support.datacite.org/docs/api-queries

 * note known failure case - we don't always OCR 90 degree rotated tables